CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 # Composable Hardware

-Composable Hardware allows for the dynamic composition of systems from a pool of available hardware resources (e.g. disk space, memory, cores).
-This collection of resources is what MAAS calls a *Pod*.
+Composable Hardware allows for the dynamic composition of nodes from a pool of available hardware resources (e.g. disk space, memory, cores).
+MAAS calls such a collection of resources a *Pod*.

 This enables a machine request to be made without having machines pre-built.
 Modelling tools, such as [Juju][about-juju], can leverage this functionality